 As much as 4% of thieves enter the home through the basement, and it’s not just the windows that can make your home vulnerable.
 If a door leads from the outside into your basement, this part of the house is much like a garage.

 Outdoor cameras can again be mounted on an outer wall of the home, pointed at the basement entrance, but indoor cameras can be useful here as well.
 Do you have a set of stairs that lead from the basement up toward the home entrance?
 You may want to mount a camera on that wall as well.
 It may convince the thieves to turn back!

-Common mistakes people make when placing their security cameras
+Five common mistakes people make when placing cameras

 Just about every security camera on the market comes with a manufacturer rating that will tell you if it can be used outdoors or should be limited to indoor use.
 Read them carefully.
 An indoor camera will not be able to withstand rain, snow, or even heat that an outdoor camera is made to handle.